telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/report-structure.md

 * Text boxes displaying the report title, date, and other descriptive information.
 * Images representing the company logo or brands.
 * Charts showing sales data, such as product sales by region.

+## Report Groups

+Report groups allow you to visually separate logically related data sets.
+To show the group boundaries and display introductory and summary information for each group, you can use group header and footer sections.
+For example, you can use different report groups to represent the detailed sales data for each region, and the group header may contain the name of the region while the footer can contain the total number of sales for that specific region.

+## Group Header

+The Group Header section is printed at the beginning of each new group of records.
+Use the group header to print the group name.
+For example, in a report that is grouped by product, use the group header to print the product name.

+## Group Footer

+The Group Footer section is printed at the end of each group of records.
+Use a group footer to print a summary related to the group.

 ## Next Steps